Notes on hyperelliptic mapping class groups: Profinite hyperelliptic mapping class groups

 \subsection{The complex of profinite curves}

 Let us recall a few definitions and results from sections~3 and~4 of \cite{B1}.
-Let $G\to G'$ be a homomorphism of an abstract group in a profinite group, with dense image, and let $\{G^\l\}_{\l\in\L}$ be the tower of sugroups of $G$ which are inverse images of open subgroups of $G'$.
+Let $G\to G'$ be a homomorphism of an abstract group in a profinite group, with dense image, and let $\{G^\l\}_{\l\in\L}$ be the cofiltered system formed by the sugroups of $G$ which are inverse images of open subgroups of $G'$.
 Let $X_\bt$ be a simplicial set endowed with a geometric $G$-action (see Section~3 in \cite{B1}) such that the set of $G$-orbits in $X_n$ is finite for all $n\geq 0$.
 Assume, moreover, that there exists a $\mu\in\L$ such that $X_\bt$, with the induced $G^\mu$-action, is a simplicial $G^\mu$-set.

 The $G'$-completion of $X_\bt$ is defined to be the simplicial profinite set

 which is then endowed with a natural continuous geometric action of $G'$.
 The simplicial profinite set $X'_\bt$ has the following universal property.
 Let $f\co X_\bt\to Y_\bt$ be a simplicial $G$-equivariant map, where $Y_\bt$ is a simplicial profinite set endowed with a continuous geometric action of $G'$.
 Then $f$ factors uniquely through the natural map $X_\bt\to X_\bt'$ and a simplicial $G'$-equivariant continuous map $f'\co X_\bt'\to Y_\bt$.